Cross-Model Evaluation Protocol · Review Signal

 - No conclusion is assumed or expected in advance.

-- The sole purpose of this exercise is structured, independent evaluation.
+- The purpose of this exercise is structured, independent critique and evidence-routing guidance.

 ---